ktn1618/fungame1/README.md

 The Matrix

 ## The different types of characters
-Karen
+Karen<br/>
-Morpheous - NPC - need to get quote via API
+Morpheous - NPC - need to get quote via API<br/>
-Neo and Trinity - NPC
+Neo and Trinity - NPC<br/>

 ## An overview of the story

-Screen 1: Karen is a fetus and Morpheous asks her to take red pill or blue pill (fetch self-developed API for conversation content)
+Screen 1: Karen is a fetus and Morpheous asks her to take red pill or blue pill (fetch self-developed API for conversation content)<br/>
-          Karen took Red Pill - and Morpheous say Welcome to Reality Screen 2: (down) Karen fall down to reality in the ship Screen 2: (static) Karen in the spaceship and this is where she must train - choosing skills, education and certs (static page)
+          Karen took Red Pill - and Morpheous say Welcome to Reality<br/>
+Screen 2: (down) Karen fall down to reality in the ship<br/>
+Screen 2: (static) Karen in the spaceship and this is where she must train - choosing skills, education and certs (static page)<br/>
-Screen 2: (static) Karen needs to go into the Matrix Screen 3: (down) Red woman in Kimono (Bosch Japan) recruiter > get Karen to work there and climb the mount Fuji (left-right) Screen 4: (down) then The agent in VN - SPS (left-right) and Yes4All Screen 5: (down) then meet Neo and Trinity (Germany) AY working in commerce
+Screen 2: (static) Karen needs to go into the Matrix<br/>
+Screen 3: (down) Red woman in Kimono (Bosch Japan) recruiter > get Karen to work there and climb the mount Fuji (left-right)<br/>
+Screen 4: (down) then The agent in VN - SPS (left-right) and Yes4All <br/>
+Screen 5: (down) then meet Neo and Trinity (Germany) AY working in commerce<br/>